rubenayla/politics/README.md

 # Politics
-A computer system (probably decentralized) in which we develop our political rights.
-In which we propose and vote what we want
+A computer system (probably decentralized) in which we propose and vote what we want.

 I wanna make politics easier and faster, and most importantly, guarantee that democracy works, with transparency and the true ability to vote what we want for ourselves.
 The system would contain the 'Constitution' of our country, and probably would explain which laws are aplicable for each person if that person has a profile with it's characteristics.